ResponsiblyAI/responsibly/README.rst

 Usage
 -----

-After installation, the package can imported:
+After installation, the package can be imported:

 .. code:: sh